-Holland Jordan is a Licensed Master Social Worker (LMSW).
-She has also been employed as an HIV case manager and a school social worker.
-She has recently retired from her position as a medical social worker for one of the largest healthcare systems in the United States.
-Holland graduated from the University of California, Berkeley and holds degrees in early childhood development, behavioral science, sociology, and a Masters in Social Work.
+Holland Jordan is an award-winning childrens’s book author, literacy advocate, mental health clinician, and licensed master social worker (LMSW) who was honorably discharged from the U.S. Army at the rank of Staff Sergeant.
+She has also been employed as an HIV case manager, school social worker and pre-school teacher.
+Holland recently retired from her position as a medical social worker for one of the largest healthcare systems in the United States to pursue her love of writing.
+Holland graduated from the University of California, Berkeley and holds degrees in early childhood development, behavioral science, sociology and a masters in social work.
 She is a mother, grandmother and mentor to many in her community.
-This is her first book, inspired by her oldest grandson, Monty, and his two siblings.
-Holland currently lives with her husband in Georgia, and has a daughter who also lives in Georgia with her family.
+Magnificent Mocha Monty is her first children’s book, inspired by her oldest grandson, Monty.
+Holland divides her time between California and Georgia where her grandchildren live.

 - Mosaku Ogooluwa & Illustrationpal Sam, Illustrators -

 Mosaku Ogooluwa, a Renaissance visual artist from Nigeria, is the CEO of Goldinhma Creativity.
 In addition to illustration, he has a wide knowledge in 2D/3D arts and design, VFX, motion graphics, animation, sound design, crafts making and other art forms.
 Illustrationpal/Sam is an experienced, dedicated and professional illustrator who excels in vector portraits, caricatures, color pencil and digital illustrations.
 He is very passionate about his work and loves to tell stories through his illustrations.